aumii01codes/ns-qotd/README.md

 # 💫 About Me:
 Hello!
-My name is Saumili Dutta, an undergraduate sophomore student pursuing software development, interested in front end web development.
+My name is Saumili Dutta, an undergraduate sophomore student pursuing software development, interested in front end development.
 I'm always open to learning new topics and technologies.<br>

 ## 🌐 Socials: